Deuteronomy 34:1

 which faces Jericho

-And there the LORD showed him
+And the LORD showed him the whole land

-all the land—from Gilead as far as Dan
+from Gilead as far as Dan

 Persons / Places / Events